Rain-Gayming/Apostasy-Engine/README.md

 ## AI:

-**Machine learning algorithims (generally AI, chatgpt, cluade, gemini, ect) cannot be used in this project, be it in writing production coding, writting issues or pull requests, asset creation (images, audio, ect) or any other form.**
+**Machine learning algorithims (generally AI, chatgpt, cluade, gemini, ect) cannot be used in this project, be it in writing production coding, writing issues or pull requests, asset creation (images, audio, ect) or any other form.**